Obiajulu-gif/chain_move/README.md

 ChainMove simplifies ride management and payments using smart contracts on the **Request Network**.
 By securing transactions and ensuring transparency, we create a reliable platform for drivers and passengers.

 ### Key Highlights:

-- **Upfront Security**: Drivers receive 10% of the fare immediately upon booking.
+- **Upfront Security**: Drivers receive full payment of the fare immediately upon booking.
-- **Completion-Based Incentives**: The remaining 90% is released upon passenger confirmation of ride completion.
 - **Secure Authentication**: Users are authenticated via blockchain for enhanced safety.

 ---